March 23, 2019 at 3:04 pm #8042etilleyKeymaster

 - Transparency in political parties – like NASCAR drivers, politicians should actively advertise who their supporters are.
 Conflicts of interest should exempt politicians from voting on policies that benefit them or sponsors directly.
 The Media and News programs should explain thier research so that it can be confirmed independently – and so conflicts of interest in reporting can be marked as advertising and opinion clearly.

-- Public/Private ownership and incentives – policies must work toward empathy.
+- Public/Private ownership – merit and incentives policies must work toward empathy .
 Private prisons – encourage companies to pay commissions to politicians and judges that fill them up; Private Colleges can offer higher marks as needed to attract enrollment, etc.

-- Sustainable Reporting – Democractic politicians are survived by reporting that “All is Well”.
+- Scientific Reports – Democractic politicians are survived by reporting that “All is Well”.
 Problems are often hidden from sight of majorities despite the reality that the first step in solving a problem is to recognize it.
 Economic reports include GDP/GDP Real/GDP-PPP, SCP Reports, Stock Market Reports, Social Contract Loss, Consumer Confidence, Labour Participation Rate, Unemployment, Fertility Rate, TEP Charts, and you can see many others here.
 Some reports create advancing nations and others create collapse – reliably, so understanding which is which becomes important.
-Sustainable Reporting includes Labour Participation, Fertility Rates, Social Contract Loss, and high-TE-scoring Indicators and Indexes like Capital Formation, Export per Capita, SCP, GDP-PPP per Capita.
-See the World at our Hands Report econometrics library to find those rankings and scores
+Scientific Reporting includes Labour Participation, Fertility Rates, Social Contract Loss, and high-TE-scoring Indicators and Indexes like Capital Formation, Export per Capita, SCP, GDP-PPP per Capita.
+See WAOH – The World at our Hands Report econometrics library to find those rankings and scores

-- Unsustainable Reports: include GDP, Stock Markets, Left and Right reporting, Unemployment, Disposable Incomes.
-These fall into this category because they use misleading terms and or influence economies adversely or not at all.
+- Unscientific Reports – are misleading, inaccurate, or meaningless reports, and include GDP, Stock Markets, Left and Right reporting, Unemployment, and Disposable Incomes.
+These reports fall into this category because they use misleading terms and/or influence economies adversely or not at all.

 - Social Contract – Social Contract is measured by the Social Problems seen in any society.
 Empathic Human Rights are rights of our basic needs: for food, shelter, access to incomes, healthcare, security, education, transportation, etc. Social Contract that our basic needs are met so that we can be productive: